stacks-network/stacks-core/api/api_v1.md

 Gets all data for the decentralized namespace, including the total number of users registered.

 #### response_description:
-Returns an object with "stats", "usernames" and "profiles". "stats" is a sub-object which in turn contains a "registrations" field that reflects a running count of the total users registered. "usernames" is a list of all usernames in the namespace. "profiles" is a sub-object with data for each profile.
+Returns an object with "stats", and "usernames". "stats" is a sub-object which in turn contains a "registrations" field that reflects a running count of the total users registered. "usernames" is a list of all usernames in the namespace.

+#### tryit_pathname:
+/v1/users

 #### method:
 GET